guillefix/augmath/README.md

 Some discussion in this [Forum](http://forum.fractalfuture.net/t/augmented-math-and-education/265)

 ##Math Tree
 The main object in AugMath is a tree created with [TreeModel](http://jnuno.com/tree-model-js/), which contains all the manipulatives in the equation or expression.
 This is done through the function parse_poly.
 This creates a tree by going through the terms in an expression, and going through its factors.
 Factors that can contain whole expressions within them are then recursively analyzed in the same way.
+This is accessed through the math_root object.